-Federal guidelines prohibit matching funds to be used to supplant existing funds.
+Federal guidelines prohibit use of matching funds to supplant existing funds.
 Refer to 28 CFR 200.306 for more information on match types and match requirements.

 3. Indirect Cost Rate

 In order to charge indirect costs to a grant, the applicant organization must either have an annually negotiated indirect cost rate agreement (NICRA) or elect to use a standard de minimis rate.
 There are three types of allowable indirect cost rates: